mike-french/myrex/README.md

   ![Group capture](images/(ab).png)

+ Combinator for a negated character class.
- Combinator for an AND NOT sequence of peek lookahead matching nodes  `M1 M2 ..
+ The sequence evaluates AND NOT for peek lookahead matching nodes  `M1 M2 ..
 Mn`.
  The peeking nodes are created in a negated character class, where all negative tests must pass for the first character of input,